Judge OKs limited release of Pentagon Papers case records

 If the government objects to the release of other documents, it has 60 days to explain why they should stay under wraps, Burroughs said.
 The judge signaled that she may be willing to delay the release of the records so the government has a chance to appeal, “given the importance of this issue.”

-The U.S. attorney’s office in Boston didn’t immediately respond to a request for comment.
+The U.S. attorney’s office in Boston declined to comment.
 An email was also sent to Lepore’s attorneys Tuesday.

 Burroughs said she was allowing the documents to be released “reluctantly,” expressing concern it could have “unintended consequences” or open the door to the release of other secret grand jury documents in the future.